longnh238/Machine-Learning-Tutorials-Part-2-Data-Visualization/README.md

 Each tutorial is provided in a separate Jupyter Notebook file.
 To explore the tutorials, run `jupyter notebook` in your terminal and navigate to the `.ipynb` file for each topic to get started with hands-on examples.

 ## Contributing
-We welcome contributions!
+Contributions are welcome!
 Whether you're fixing a bug, adding new tutorials, or improving the content, feel free to contribute.

 To contribute:
 1. Fork the repository.